Fitness App Development Guide: Best Tips for Business Owners & Startups

 📝 General Strategy for Your Fitness App Development

-As we’ve mentioned, there are many strategies to follow when it comes to making your own health and fitness application.
+As we’ve mentioned, there are many strategies you can follow when it comes to making your own health and fitness application.

-It may be something for your users with live content.
-Or it may be a “Netflix-like” app with pre-recorded sets of exercises.
-Or it may even be a Web App for internal use by your staff to manage classes, сreate & share content as well as track revenue and expenses.
+It may be something for your users with live content or a “Netflix-like” app with pre-recorded sets of exercises.
+Another option to consider is a Web App for internal use by your staff to manage classes, сreate & share content as well as track revenue and expenses.

 Yet, no matter what option seems to match your business needs best, the overall strategy can be described in a more or less similar number of steps.
 These will be:

-- Evaluate your assets — What resources that you can contribute to fitness app development do you have right now?
+- Evaluating your assets — What resources, that you are able to contribute to fitness app development, do you have right now?

 It can be almost anything: money, time, equipment, existing platforms & tools you already use to create and deliver digital content, available coaches, or maybe even content you might already have, etc.

-- Set your goals — What would you like to achieve by creating a fitness app?
+- Setting your goals — What would you like to achieve by creating a fitness app?

-- Decide on the type of content — Based on your goals and available resources, what content would you like to provide to your members?
+- Deciding on the type of content — Based on your goals and available resources, what content would you like to provide your members with?

 In general, there are 4 main types of online fitness content.
 You may focus on one of them or mix a few to provide a better experience.
-These are:
+These can include:

 - Online pre-recorded workouts.